blz-it/aec-2024-skill08-s4-api/docs/s4-api-docs.md

 ## Events

-The API provides an endpoint to subscribe to the actions of an event.
+The API provides endpoints to subscribe to the actions of an event and to send an answer to a voting poll.

 ### Subscribe to an Event